gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-tracker

-Here comes to a optional part.
+Here comes an optional part.
 The Probe Point tool allows dynamic attachment and detachment during the simulation.
 Therefore, we can create a way to start and stop listening for our LocalInstTracker.

 In the `inst_tracker.hh`,